IGME-202-2221/project-1-lpl6448/README.md

 ### Controls

 -   Movement
-    -   Up:
-    -   Down:
+    -   Accelerate: W / Up Arrow
+    -   Break: S / Down Arrow
-    -   Left:
+    -   Left: A / Left Arrow
-    -   Right:
+    -   Right: D / Right Arrow
--   Fire:
+-   Fire: Space

-## You Additions

-_List out what you added to your game to make it different for you_
+## Make It Your Own

+-   Spaceships move around the screen using more advanced physics (including acceleration, drag, etc.).
+-   There will be multiple levels, each with enemies and some kind of target the player must destroy in order to progress.

 ## Sources

--   _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_
+-   Currently, all assets in the game are created by me.

 ## Known Issues